nucypher/nucypher/docs/source/staking/running_a_worker.rst

     $(nucypher) pip install -U nucypher

-2. Configure the worker using the nucypher CLI.
+2. Configure the worker using the nucypher CLI, and store the configuration to disk:

 .. code-block::